KamdynS/Rust-ML-functions/README.md

 ## Contributions
 Feel free to contribute as you would like!
 If you have any suggestions or improvements, please submit a pull request.

+## Future Plans
+I'm hoping to go back through Elements of Statistical Learning and write functions for each of the models in that book using rust and just math.
+That's a future project though and might be grafted on here or might be a different repo.